hmcts/nfdiv-ccd-data-migration-tool/README.md

     -Dfeign.client.config.default.readTimeout="60000" \
     PATH/TO_MIGRATION.jar
 ```
-The case type would be NFD to run it for normal AAT cases, but you could also use your own custom case type for test cases that you have set up in preview, e.g. `NFD-3000`.
+The case type would be NFD to migrate standard AAT cases.
+However, you could choose to use your own custom casetype for testing (e.g. `NFD-3000`), as this removes the risk of running the migration for other peoples test cases by mistake.

 ## Unit tests